BUSINESS MATTERS

 From poultry production to transportation to retail sales, Northwest Arkansas continues to be one of the fastest-growing areas in the nation.
 In this session, class members will examine the impact a relative handful of entrepreneurial pioneers have had not just within our state but throughout the world.
 They will also see how those within the Northwest Arkansas have continued to develop the region, making the area a hotbed to growth, culture, and innovation.

-In Part2 of this session, Class XX will immerse themselves in the K-12 Education system in Arkansas.
-Facilitated by administrators and respected leaders from across the gamut of Arkansas’ education system, the class will be immersed in one of our state’s greatest responsibilities and challenges.
+In Part 2 of this session, Class XXI will immerse themselves in the K-12 Education system in Arkansas.
+Facilitated by administrators and respected leaders from across the gamut of Arkansas’s education system, the class will be immersed in one of our state’s greatest responsibilities and challenges.

 Session IX – Leadership, Planning & Graduation